This Girl Perfectly Shuts Down The Idea That Women Should Be Smaller Than Men

 The only backlash I'm receiving on this tweet is from guys who can obvs only lift small tings. ?— B (@bekkahldn) March 29, 2017

-And don't worry: @GirlThatsSlim maintains a good sense of humour about it all.
-Meanwhile, he told BuzzFeed that the reaction seemed a bit of a double standard, saying "Why does a man have to meet a woman's standards by being 'strong enough' but a woman can't be 'small enough'?
+And don't worry: @GirlThatsSlim maintains a good sense of humor about it all.
+He told BuzzFeed that the reaction seemed a bit of a double standard, saying "Why does a man have to meet a woman's standards by being 'strong enough' but a woman can't be 'small enough'?
 Double standards."
 His only real complaint remains that Bekkah got more retweets than he did.
 That sounds about right.

 Advertisement